ExchangeBC/Our-Project-Docs/discussion/lab.md

 In addition to providing a location and framework for the BCDevExchange to share ideas, concepts, functionality, and content being considered for the BCDevExchange.org itself, the lab is also intended to support other, non-BCDevExchange projects, giving them a safe place to evolve and share.

 The lab functionality will only be available to users who have signed up with the BCDevExchange.
 In early days, the lab area may be further limited to select users or groups as the lab idea is further defined and refined.
 Users should be able to navigate between BCDevExchange and its lab area after logging in.
-When entering the Lab state, the site will provide a message warning to the user that they are entering the lab, provide any required disclaimers, an overview of the state concepts used in the lab, and possibly a ‘what’s new in the lab’ summary.
+When entering the Lab area, the site will provide a message warning to the user that they are entering the lab, provide any required disclaimers, an overview of the state concepts used in the lab, and possibly a ‘what’s new in the lab’ summary.

-When interacting with any project within the BCDevExchange lab, the current state of each project, page, resource, or function should be clearly displayed to the user at all times, through the display of the appropriate state tag (Research, Discovery, or Delivery).
+When interacting with any project within the BCDevExchange lab, the current state of each project, page, resource, or function should be clearly displayed to the user at all times, through the display of the appropriate state tag (Inspiration, Exploration, or Delivery).

-## Solution Option 1 ##
+##Proposed Solution

-Create a very distinct separation of BCDevExchange.org from Lab area.
-The lab area exists parallel to BCDevExchange.org, and creates a place for a lab version of BCDevExchage.org to live, as well as other projects / code in lab state.
+A very distinct Lab area will be created.
+The lab area exists separate to BCDevExchange.org, though is only accessible to users who are signed up and logged in to BCDevExchange.
+This lab area will provide an area where many different projects / code / applications can exist, including a lab version of BCDevExchage.org.
+The lab will provide some tools to users, such as an instance of CKAN (for catalogue / data sharing functionality), and WSO2 (for API Management / Console functionality).

-### Use-case:
+###User story

 1. User navigates to bcdevexchange.org
 2. User selects top level nav item 'Labs'
-3. User see a page listing all labs
+3. User sees a lab landing page listing all labs

-The existing BCDevExchange.org app could provide the supporting use-case for why we need the lab space.
+The existing BCDevExchange.org app provides a use-case to justify the need for a lab space.
+Additional user stories will be gathered to help shape the evolution of the lab space / concept.

 ###Mockup